Analyze Discovered Shadow Data

 Enterprise DLP categorizes all discovered shadow data in English, even if the source files are in other languages.

-• Sub Category—AI-generated sub category name to granularly group sets of shadow data within a broader category.
-Enterprise DLP doesn't always generate a sub category.
-Hover your mouse over the +<#> to display the full list if there is more than one sub category.
+Hover your mouse over the +<#> to display the full list if there is more than one category.

 • Shadow Files—Total number of files associated with the category.

-• Sensitivity Level—AI-generated score to indicate the likelihood of sensitive data being present within the one or more files associated with the category.
+• Sensitivity Level—AI-generated score indicating the likelihood of sensitive data being present within the files associated with the category.

 When viewing files within a category, indicates the likelihood of sensitive data being present within a specific file.